Emmanuel687/Next.js-Movies-Recommendation/readme.md

 Automatic CI/CD pipeline runs linting and unit tests on every push or pull request to main.

 Once checks pass, the project is deployed to production.

+🔧 Configuration
+Clerk Setup
+Create a Clerk account at clerk.dev

+Create a new application

+Copy API keys to environment variables

+MongoDB Setup
+Create a MongoDB Atlas account or use local MongoDB

+Create a new database and collection

+Update connection string in environment variables

+TMDB API Setup
+Register at The Movie Database

+Generate API key from account settings

+Add API key to environment variables